While

 windows and handsome lounges with dark wood paneling.

-First-class services are offered here like a swimming therapy-equipped heated pool and sauna facilities.
+First-class services offered here include a swimming therapy-equipped heated pool and sauna facilities.

 Getting